Breaking Down That Zodiac Killer Connection On

 Remember how Moose and Midge were shot in their car in a "lover's lane" type spot?
 That's pretty much exactly how the Zodiac Killer picked his targets.
 The killer chose young couples who were "parked."
 In fact, the scene from last week's Riverdale episode "Nighthawks" features a scene that's eerily similar to one in David Fincher's film Zodiac, which is about the hunt for the NoCal killer.

-That's not exactly a coincidence, as Riverdale showrunner Roberto Aguirre-Sacasa told MTV News the series is channeling the crime film.
+That's not exactly a coincidence, as Riverdale showrunner Roberto Aguirre-Sacasa told MTV News the series is channelling the crime film.

 "What I love about episode 3 is it really delivers on the promise of this episode being a suspenseful thriller," the TV writer told the outlet.
 "It starts to feel like Zodiac in a small-town."